 SHAES first responders have put into service new self-contained breathing apparatus acquired through the federal Assistance to Firefighters program.
 A total of 73 SCBAs were obtained for SHAES and the Bangor Community Fire Department.

 After nearly four decades of service, SHAES Engine 1 is headed to a new “life” as an educational tool for students enrolled in the Fire Safety program of the Van Buren County Intermediate School District.
 The students enthusiastically accepted the 1980-model Pierce engine delivered by SHAES Deputy Chief Tony Marsala and Firefighter Keith Bierhalter.
 See more photos

 South Haven Area Emergency Services firefighters revived a dog who was trapped in a Casco Township home that caught fire on Thursday, March 16.
 The dog was found semi-conscious on the floor of a bathroom in the smoke-filled home.
 It was administered oxygen on the scene and rushed to a local vet for further treatment.
 The dog is expected to recovered.
 See Fox 17 Coverage / See WZZM13 Coverage / See Fox17 Followup Coverage

 South Haven Area Emergency Services is conducting its Citizen Fire Academy.
 Participants are gaining skills that may save a life, along with having a better understanding of the fire department's capabilities.
-The Academy is being led by Capt.
-Owen Ridley.
 See Fire Academy photos